platformio/platformio-docs/en/latest/_sources/core/migration.rst.txt

 It's hard to imagine today a next-gen project development workflow that does not benefit from :ref:`ci` systems.
-PlatformIO already provides multiple solutions to improve code quality including :ref:`piocheck`.
+PlatformIO already provides multiple solutions to improve code quality including :ref:`check`.
 In addition to the testing frameworks that allow you to mock objects and simulate the behavior of real objects, the PlatformIO Core 6.0 adds support for the :ref:`unit_testing_simulators`.